 Mountain of the Rogue Trail System from Steven Mortinson on Vimeo.

-Summer conditions are hot and dry, so the trail will be best in the spring and fall.
-The trail is at a lower elevation than Ashland, which should make it a good destination for winter time riding.
+Summer conditions are hot and dry, with trail conditions best in the spring and fall.
+The trail is at a lower elevation than Ashland, which can make it a good destination for wintertime riding.

 Directions: I-5 Exit 43 – To OR 99 (Rogue River Route) to OR 234 – Gold Hill, Crater Lake.
 Park on the side of the road, the entrance to the trail is obvious if you are looking for it.
 Inga’s GPS route: https://www.strava.com/activities/308641911